addff/2510-ITT440/10% Individual Assignment/M3CS2554A/AQIEF DANIEL BIN MUHAMMAD NAZIR/README.md

 The p95 latency would remain below 800 ms, demonstrating that caching successfully reduces load time.

-## The optimized environment would maintain stable responses even when serving multiple virtual users simultaneously.
+The optimized environment would maintain stable responses even when serving multiple virtual users simultaneously.
-If these criteria were met, the WordPress configuration could be considered optimized and ready for heavier testing phases in future studies.

 ---